Illegal! magazine (Photo via Illegal! Twitter)

 But UK launch editor Louis Jensen, a chirpy 26-year-old from Hastings who I met after he's just been on Channel 5's The Wright Stuff to defend the magazine from the tabloid fury, said Illegal! will not just be sold by homeless drug users, but by any drug users as long as they are up for it.
 He said the magazine's chief aim is to "educate people and open up a conversation about drugs".

 Jensen first came across the Danish original, which has included drug-related articles on Mexican narco ballads, Copenhagen's street sex workers and cannabis legalisation, while filming a documentary in Copenhagen.
 He was impressed by the magazine and by Olsen and offered to help spawn the UK version.
 Personally, he says drugs have always been a big part of his life.
-He used to make money selling coke and one of his close friends died from a heroin overdose.
+His parents openly smoked weed, he used to make money selling coke and one of his best friends died from a heroin overdose.

 In London Illegal! is selling for £3.50 a copy, has nine vendors and a print run of 2,000.
 This special launch edition is a how-to guide for "safer and more enjoyable drug use" with arty illustrations.
 Written by the respected addictions specialist Dr Adam Winstock using responses from his Global Drug Survey, it covers the use of cannabis, cocaine, ecstasy, alcohol and new psychoactive substances.